dipAch/dipach.github.io/_posts/2025-10-20-paxos-algorithm-simulation.md

 > **New Independent Round**

-After the first round's outcome is committed in hostory, we will test the durability of the decision.
+After the first round's outcome is committed in history, we will test the durability of the decision.
 Will will initiate a new round that tries to challenge the previous value.
 But we can see that after much hula-hoop, it will override its new value with the previously accepted data value (or the learned value).

 ```
 ===== A new round after commit =====